 Religion and Young People: Relational Authority and the Potatoes in the Basement

-Kenji Kuramitsu is a clinical social worker, writer, and spiritual care professional who currently serves as psychotherapy groups coordinator with Howard Brown Health, a LGBTQ health care provider in Chicago.
+Kenji Kuramitsu is a clinical social worker, writer, and spiritual care professional.
 Kenji is a 2020 Interfaith America Racial Equity Fellow.

 It is clear that new frameworks are needed to effectively serve and work with young people, and a major contribution in this area of research is Springtide Research Institute’s annual report: The State of Religion & Young People 2020: Relational Authority.
 The result of more than 10,000 surveys and qualitative interviews with over 150 young people aged 13-25, this report offers the largest domestically-available data set on this demographic.
 Drawing from insights from sociology, theology, and developmental psychology, the report accessibly reviews key findings and offers implementable recommendations for those committed to meaningful work with young people.